kyoungd/reactnative-jobs/readme.md

 # install default styling for React Native.
 Kind of like material-ui.
 npm install react-native-elements
+# redux
+npm install redux react-redux redux-thunk
+# navigation
 npm install react-navigation
+# google firebase
 npm install firebase
-npm isntall react-native-firebase
+# firebase wrapper
-npm install redux react-redux redux-thunk
+npm install react-native-firebase

+# converts latitude and longitude to zip code
+npm latlng-to-zip
+# import reverseGeocode from 'latlng-to-zip';

+#VS CODE DEBUGGER
+Lanuch the app in the Android Emulator
+Install "React Native Tools" in the VS code extensions.
+Menu: Debug/Add Configuration...
+Select "React Native", and this will add bunch of debug mode to the launch.json Enable Debugger in the Android Emulator
+The breakpoint will hit here.